martialboniou/dotfiles/config/nvim.symlink/README.md

 anywhere in a **markdown** file or a `git commit` message.
 This completion is disabled for other buffers but in comments or strings (ensure there's a space after the opening `"` before typing the `:`).
-NOTE: The emoji's completion is disabled for strings in Fennel code because TreeSitter sees symbols (starting with colon) as strings.
+NOTE: The emoji's completion is disabled for strings in Fennel code because Treesitter sees symbols (starting with colon) as strings.